Hot And Sour Soup

 Frequently asked questions

-Is hot and sour soup supposed to be thick?
+Is this soup supposed to be thick?

 If prepared properly, hot and sour is thick with a rich and glossy mouthfeel.
 However, it shouldn’t be so thick that it’s gooey or gelatinous.